UK Ancestry Visa

 • your child under 18

-• your child over 18 if they’re currently in the UK as a dependant (i.e. they already have a dependant visa)
+• your child over 18 if they’re currently in the UK as a dependant with a valid visa

-The visa is initially granted for a period of 5 years, after which you and your dependants could make an application for Indefinite Leave to Remain in the UK if you meet all of the suitability and eligibility criteria.
-You must have Indefinite Leave to Remain in the UK for at least 12 months prior to making an application for British Citizenship by naturalisation unless you are married to or in a civil partnership with a British Citizen.
+The visa is initially granted for a period of 5 years, after which you and your dependants could make an application for indefinite leave to remain in the UK if you meet all the suitability and eligibility criteria.
+You must have indefinite leave to remain in the UK for at least 12 months prior to making an application for British Citizenship unless you are married to or in a civil partnership with a British Citizen.

 The breakdown of fees for a UK Ancestry Visa is as follows:

-• Priority Service Receipt (optional) – £220.00 (UK Visas and Immigration (‘UKVI’) aim to process priority visa applications in 5 business days).
+• Priority Visa Service (optional) – £500.00 (UK Visas and Immigration (‘UKVI’) aim to process priority visa applications in 5 business days).

-Applicants can only apply for initial entry clearance from their country of residency (not the UK), and standard processing time for a UK Ancestry Visa is 3-weeks.
+The earliest you can apply is 3 months before your preferred date of entry to the UK.
+Applicants can only apply for initial entry clearance from their country of residency (not the UK), and standard processing time for a UK Ancestry Visa is 15-business days.
+Your passport will be retained by UK Visas & Immigration during this time.
+We do not recommend booking any travel to the UK until you are in receipt of a valid visa.